musesum/Tr3/README.md

 - tree of inputs on left side with probability cutoff
 - tree of outputs on right side with probability cutoff

-compiler
+Compiler

-- ostensibly integrate with TensorFlow/MLIR a
+- ostensibly integrate with TensorFlow/MLIR
 - support an AutoGraph-like conversion of procedural code to a flow graph
 - support new scalars for ML

 Secure computing with Petri Nets

-- The visitor pattern collects previously visisted nodes,
+- The visitor pattern collects previously visited nodes,
 - whereby the node to stops if it had already been visited once.

 Secure synchronization by extending the visitor set

 - whereby the node only executes only when a required set matches.

 #### Education / Tutorials